 JOB CODE: 03081

-This is managerial work in planning, organizing, and directing the process improvement functions in the Office of Comptroller Operations, Bureau of Quality Assurance and Process Improvement, Process Improvement Division.
+DEFINITION: This is managerial work in planning, organizing, and directing the process improvement functions of the Office of Comptroller Operations (OCO), Bureau of Quality Assurance and Process Improvement, Process Improvement Division.

 • Directs the development and implementation of corrective action plans to strategically address areas where procedures, goals, or operational targets are not being met.

-• Develops goals and objectives for the Process Improvement Division consistent with the overall goals and objectives of the Bureau of Quality Assurance and Process Improvement.
+• Develops goals and objectives for the Process Improvement Division consistent with those of the Bureau of Quality Assurance and Process Improvement.

 • Performs the full range of supervisory duties.